ed-kung/CSUN-Econ-433/labs/lab02/README.md

 3. Name the project whatever you want.
 Suggestion: "Econ 433".

-### Upload the Data
+### Upload the data

 4. Download `IPUMS_ACS2019_CA_1.csv` from Canvas.
 This is an IPUMS data extract containing data from the 2019 ACS for the state of California, similar to what you extracted in Lab 01.

 5. In R Studio, click the "Upload" button under the "Files" tab, as shown in the screenshot, and upload `IPUMS_ACS2019_CA_1.csv`.
+You should now see it in your files list.

 ![Upload screenshot](screenshot1.png)

+### Playing around with R

+Now you have the data inside your R Studio Cloud account and you can begin exploring!

+6. First, we have to load the data into the current session's work environment.
+Do so by typing `df <- read.csv("IPUMS_ACS2019_CA_1.csv")` into the console and hitting enter.

+    This loads the CSV file into your session's work environment as a **data frame**.
+A data frame is a type of object in R that can be referenced by name and manipulated.
+A data frame is essentially a table with rows and columns containing data.
+Think of a data frame like an Excel worksheet.
+By typing `df <- read.csv("IPUMS_ACS2019_CA_1.csv")`, you are telling R to read the file `IPUMS_ACS2019_CA_1.csv` and store the data in a data frame that you've decided to name `df`.

+    The choice of the name `df` is arbitrary.
+If you had typed `my_data <- read.csv("IPUMS_ACS2019_CA_1.csv")` instead, you would have loaded the data into a data frame named `my_data`.
+Think of the name of the data frame like the name of an Excel worksheet.
+It doesn't really matter what you call it, but you can use the name to reference data from it.

+7.